 - Positively impact national public policy in areas key to ALA’s strategic goals and library values

-The ALA Policy Corps is being launched as part of Jim Neal’s presidential initiatives in collaboration with the American Association of School Librarians, Association of College & Research Libraries, Office for Information Technology Policy, Public Library Association, and United for Libraries.
+The ALA Policy Corps is being launched as part of Jim Neal’s presidential initiatives in collaboration with the American Association of School Librarians (AASL), Association of College & Research Libraries (ACRL), Public Library Association (PLA), United for Libraries and the ALA Washington Office (WO).
 Throughout this pilot year, we hope that other units will become engaged with the Corps.

 RELATIONSHIP WITH OTHER ALA INITIATIVES

-This program represents a logical progression of the Policy Revolution!
-Initiative led by the American Library Association Office for Information Technology Policy.
-Policy Revolution! was a three-year initiative funded by the Bill & Melinda Gates Foundation; from 2013-2016, the initiative established a National Public Policy Agenda for Libraries, created a Public Policy Advisory Council, and developed resources targeted to policymakers with the goal of emphasizing how libraries are responding to the changing needs of society.
+This program represents a progression of the Policy Revolution!
+Initiative led by the Washington Office.
+Policy Revolution! was a three-year initiative funded by the Bill & Melinda Gates Foundation.
+From 2013 to 2016, the Initiative established a national Public Policy Agenda for Libraries, created a Public Policy Advisory Council, and developed resources targeted to policymakers with the goal of emphasizing how libraries are responding to the changing needs of society.

-The Policy Corps initiative is an extension of the Libraries Transform campaign, started in 2015, and is a core ‘Libraries Transform; Libraries Lead’ ALA presidential initiative for Jim Neal.
-The Policy Corps also complements and provides a pathway for additional professional development related to the ALA Emerging Leaders program, ACRL’s College Library Directors Mentorship Program, and the PLA Leadership Academy.
+The Policy Corps initiative is also an extension of the Libraries Transform campaign and is a core ‘Libraries Transform; Libraries Lead’ ALA presidential initiative for Jim Neal.
+In addition, the Policy Corps complements and provides a pathway for additional professional development related to the ALA Emerging Leaders program, ACRL’s College Library Directors Mentorship Program, and the PLA Leadership Academy.

 Given that sustained engagement in policy advocacy is a hallmark of this initiative, participants in the Corps are expected to be involved for multiple years.
-The first year focuses on training whereas subsequent years will deepen actual engagement with policy advocacy with ongoing activities and networking across the cohort and among other policy advocates inside and outside the library community.
+The first year focuses on training.
+Subsequent years will deepen engagement with policy advocacy with ongoing activities and opportunities for networking across the cohort and among other policy advocates inside and outside the library community.

 Participants will be provided learning materials via conference calls, webinars, and a listserv and asked to participate in sessions and meetings at ALA conferences as they can.